maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> TODO: point out disabled cache TODO: demo on the network tab?
-TODO: request
+> TODO: demo on the network tab?
+>
+> TODO: request that fails successfully
+>
-> that fails successfully TODO: extend my section to 20min TODO: find a way to
+> TODO: extend my section to 20min
-> make code snippet fit
 >
 > (Max) Any web application relies on a back-end service to provide data and
 > power features like search and querying.
 The Network tab in DevTools is